alberand/Blog/content/ota_arduino_hc_05.md

-Title: Template
+Title: Over the air updates for Arduino with Bluetooth
 Date: 09.06.2019
 Modified: 09.06.2019
 Category: electronics, arduino
 Status: draft
 Authors: Andrey Albershtein
-Summary: Over the air (wireless) update of the Arduino firmware
+Summary: Over the air (wireless) updates of the Arduino firmware with Bluetooth chip HC-05
 lang: en

 For one of my project I wanted to implement so called over the air (or shortly OTA) updates of firmware.
-It means uploading firmware into the Arduino with some wireless technology.
-I chosen Bluetooth, in particular cheap Chinese HC-05 chip.
+It means instead of using USB cable you use one of the wireless technologies to upload your programs.
+In my case I used Bluetooth, in particular cheap Chinese HC-05 chip.

 The principle is quite simple.
+But first let's look at the booting process.
-Firstly, when you power on your Arduino microcontroller starts to execute application stored in the memory.
+When you power on your microcontroller it starts to execute application stored in the internal memory.
 As uploading firmware with ISP is no so convenient people wrote bootloader.

 The bootloader is simple application which is always stored in the memory.
 So, when you power on your Arduino it actually start to execute bootloader.
 The